clementroume/StellarAtlas/vega-admin/README.md

 # Vega Admin Server

-Vega is the monitoring and administration server for the StellarAtlas platform.
+Vega is the monitoring and administration server for the StellarApex platform.
 It utilizes Spring Boot Admin to provide a centralized interface for managing registered microservices (such as `antares-auth`), viewing logs, tracking metrics, and monitoring health status.